Democratic Party of Lazio (Italy): Caterina Rijllo, vice president of the Democratic Party of Lazio Assembly

 Rijllo Catherine was born in Catanzaro in 1985.
-She deals with Economy and Finance at the University of Rome - La Sapienza where she earned a degree in Economics.
-She began her political activities in Catanzaro where in 2010 she was elected national delegate of Young Democrats.
-In 2013 she moved to Rome where she was elected secretary of the “Pigneto Prenestino” section of Democratic Party.
+She deals with Economy and Finance at the University of Rome - La Sapienza, where she earned a degree in Economics.
+She began her political activities in Catanzaro, where in 2010 she was elected national delegate of Young Democrats.
+In 2013, she moved to Rome, where she was elected secretary of the “Pigneto Prenestino” section of Democratic Party.

 Paolo Acunzo, vice president of the Democratic Party of Lazio Assembly

 Paolo Acunzo was born in Rome in 1971.
-He has two children and he is responsible of international relations of one of the major Italian institutions in the field of research and innovation.
+He has two children, and he is responsible for international relations of one of the major Italian institutions in the field of research and innovation.
 He is active in the volunteer field and he has always been involved with different European issues.
-Particularly he was Secretary of Rome and deputy General Secretary of the “Movimento Federalista Europeo”.
+Particularly, he was Secretary of Rome and deputy General Secretary of the “Movimento Federalista Europeo”.
 In the 1990s he joined the PDS-DS and founded in Brussels the electoral committee for “Ulivo” the left-wing alliance and so he was elected into the Constituent Assembly of the National Democratic Party.
-He is member of the “Aurelio – Cavallegeri” section of Democratic Party.
+He is a member of the “Aurelio – Cavallegeri” section of Democratic Party.